jeremyraby/simpleBudgetApp/README.md

 ### ✅ Step 3: [Income](https://github.com/jeremyraby/simpleBudgetApp/blob/main/income.jpg) *(Only When Paid)*
 1. Enter income when received (**date, source, amount, notes**).
-	1. Cash gifts, ATM withdrawals, and refunds all count
+    - Cash gifts, ATM withdrawals, and refunds all count
+    - If you enter your pre-tax investment contributions, e.g. 401(k), as a "savings" expense, you can also enter it as Income to get a more complete "savings rate" calculation on the Desktop dashboard.
+This, obviously, means you need to enter this data each pay cycle, as opposed to simply your net income on your pay stub.
 2. Ignore the `#VALUE` error in `E1`—it disappears when income is logged.
 3. 🔹 **Hide this sheet** after entering income.